 Does my baby have CMA?

 The common nature of these symptoms (e.g. diarrhoea or a rash) may mean that some parents are reluctant to speak to their healthcare professional at first.

 However, the process for diagnosing CMA can take a long time for many parents, with research showing that it takes an average of 10 weeks and 4 visits to a healthcare professional from the first sign of symptoms.5

-Being able to spot the signs of CMA yourself may help speed up this process—if your baby is showing two or more of the symptoms in the checklist below*, you may wish to set up an appointment with your baby’s GP to discuss further.
+Being able to spot the signs of CMA yourself may help speed up this process — if your baby is showing one or more of the symptoms in the checklist below*, you may wish to set up an appointment with your baby’s GP to discuss further.